-The Senate food program consists of 11 food service, catering and vending operations located throughout the U.S. Senate Office Buildings and the U.S. Capitol Building.
-All Senate Restaurants facilities are managed by the Architect of the Capitol (AOC) under commercial food service contracts.
-The food service for the U.S. Senate is provided by two food service contractors, Restaurant Associates and KSC, Inc.
+The Senate food program consists of 11 food service, catering and vending operations located throughout the Senate office buildings and the U.S. Capitol.
+All Senate restaurant facilities are managed by the Architect of the Capitol (AOC) under commercial food service contracts.
+The food service for the U.S. Senate is provided by two food service contractors: Restaurant Associates and KSC, Inc.

 - American Grill — Dirksen/Hart Connecting Corridor, SDG-21